Spinning (motorsport): Description

 The basic concept of the sport is that the driver drives in circles at speed and climbs outside of the vehicle to perform stunts.
 Spinning is related to drifting and is an extreme sport with elements of danger.
 In addition to drivers, spectators often stand close to the action and can be in harm's way.

+Top Known Spinners in South Africa

+In 2022, the Red Bull Shay’ iMoto competition once again brought together South Africa's top spinners, each one a master of thrilling car stunts and showmanship.